The days of students walking in the dark without a sidewalk on Soldotna’s Poppy Lane will soon end.

 Kevin Lyon, borough capital projects director said the next step is to get the grant agreement in place.
-Because the project will be completed on college property, involving an Alaska Department of Transportation right of way, and is in Soldotna city limits, the borough is working with all the parties involved to come to an agreement on construction, ownership and maintenance of the path, he said.
+The project involves multiple entities from the college, the Alaska Department of Transportation as Kalifornsky Beach is a state right of way and the pathway is in Soldotna city limits.
+The borough is working with all the parties involved to come to an agreement on construction, ownership and maintenance of the path, he said.

 The deadline for the borough to submit a grant agreement to the state is Nov.
 25.